 This biz is quite common in schools and is lucrative because female students — or even male students — do not treat their looks with levity.
 You can leverage this human need to make money as a student.
 Businesses under this section include make-up artistry, hairdressing for female students, barbing for the male student, woven embroidery and knitting, bead and bangle production, and so on.
 If you don’t have any of these hands-on skills already, you could learn it during your long break or whenever you’re free.
 You may not really require a shop as you could employ your corridor in the hostel or room.

 Photography and Event Planning

-This job is ideal for you if you’ve the right skill and tool for photography and event planning, and are outspoken and social.
+This job is ideal for you if you have the right skill and tool for photography and event planning, and are outspoken and social.
 You can organize social events including fellowship days, social weeks, birthdays, faculty weeks, etc.; and people will pay you for your service.
 To work as a photographer, a camera and studio for printing hard copies of pictures are needed.
 Alternatively, you may acquire a personal printer and make extra income from this by helping other photographers print hard copies of their pictures.

 You can solve your problem of lack of finance, as a student in, by engaging in one of the ways to make money as a student in Nigeria in the above-mentioned activities.
-In your leisure time, during long break, when other students attend social events every now and then to have fun or stay idle after travelling home for holiday; you can use that time to learn a skill.
+In your leisure time, during the long break, when other students attend social events every now and then to have fun or stay idle after travelling home for a holiday; you can use that time to learn a skill.
 You would be glad you did later on.